-Casino gaming is estimated to have a slight negative impact on lottery proceeds
+Casino gaming is estimated to have a slight negative impact on lottery TIG primarily used a proceeds

-TIG estimates that the introduction of casino gaming and historical horse racing wagering combined would result in a 3.6 percent decrease to lottery sales (\$105 million) and proceeds (\$30 million) in 2024, compared with a scenario in which there is no casino gaming or HHR wagering (Figure 4-2) (sidebars).
-Based on observed experience in other states and industry expertise, TIG projects that lottery sales and proceeds will experience a 3.6 percent reduction from the opening of casinos, then will return to a 5 percent growth rate in future years (assuming no additional casinos are opened at a later date).
+TIG estimates that the introduction of casino gaming and historical horse racing conducted in Maryland wagering combined would result in a 3.6 percent decrease to lottery sales (\$105 million) and proceeds (\$30 million) in 2024, compared with a scenario in which there is no casino gaming or HHR wagering (Figure 4-2) (sidebars).
+Based on observed experience in other states and industry expertise, TIG projects that lottery sales and Casino Proximity on proceeds would experience a 3.6 percent reduction from the opening of casinos, then would return to a 5 percent growth rate in future years (assuming no additional casinos are opened at a later date).
 However, despite the return to a 5 percent growth rate, the reduction in lottery sales and proceeds attributable to casinos would be factored into all future years, resulting in a projected cumulative reduction in lottery proceeds of nearly \$170 million during the five-year period from 2024 to 2028.